NintendaDev/modular-unity-game-template/README.md

-# K-Syndicate Modular Unity Game Template
+# Modular Unity Game Template

 This project is based on the following key ideas:
 - Controlled game loading